 The main reason that I read a book a week is that I want to become an authority.
 I want my words to mean something and I want what I say to make a difference.
-I am already college educated with a Masters degree.
-I already have years of life experience and I have led Soldiers in combat.
-I’ve spent most of my life overweight, middle class, and I come from a small island where everyone mostly does the same thing.
+I already have more degrees than anyone would need.
+I already have life experience.
+I’ve spent most of my life overweight, middle class, and I come from a small place where everyone mostly does the same thing.
 I have been mediocre and I have fought my way out of it.

 The successful people in the world choose to read every day.
 The authorities in their field.

 Click on the picture below for the course I mentioned on Udemy.